 The CP6 Frameworks are split between structures and building and enhancement.
 Structural improvements planned include over and under bridge renewals, coastal defences, tunnel works, and footbridge renewals.
 Building and enhancements are to include new stations, platform works, level crossing works and new depots.
 All of this work is designed to create a more reliable and sustainable railway and ultimately improve passenger experience.

-ATA Recruitment is working closely with tier 1 contractors to recruit for CP6 across engineering and commercial.
+Looking for a new rail job?
+ATA Recruitment is a rail recruitment agency, working closely with tier 1 contractors to recruit for CP6 across civil engineering and commercial.
 Roles available include Project Managers, Site Agents, Senior Engineers, Commercial Managers, Quantity Surveyors, and many others.

-To register your interest in CP6 jobs, simply upload your CV using the button in the top right of this page with the reference ‘CP6’ or send an email to firstname.lastname@example.org.
+To register your interest in jobs on CP6, simply upload your CV using the button in the top right of this page with the reference ‘CP6’ or send an email to firstname.lastname@example.org to discuss work on CP6.
 To see a full list of our current jobs, click the button below.